boutell/orbweaver/README.md

 * `orbweaver` will never leave the site you point it to.
 An option to do so might be nice.

 ## Changelog

+0.1.3: `--metrics` output includes referring URLs so you can do more with 404's.
+Also, fixed a bug in which entities in URLs were not decoded, leading to false 404's on some URLs with query strings.

 0.1.2: set `main` to `lib/orbweaver.js` so the API can be used properly.